What Is Public Key Infrastructure (PKI) and How Does It Work?

 Website owners will obtain a digital certificate from a trusted CA. To be issued a CA, the owner of the website will have to prove that they are indeed the actual owner.
 Once verified, the website owner can purchase an SSL certificate to install on the web server.
 This tells the browser that it is the legitimate website the browser is trying to access.

 The TLS/SSL protocol relies on a chain of trust, where the user has to trust the root-certificate granting authority.
 An alternative scheme is the web of trust, which uses self-signed certificates that are validated by a third party.
-Web of trust is often used in smaller communities of users, such as within an organization’s self-contained network.
+Web of trust is often used in smaller communities of users, such as within an organisation’s self-contained network.

 Additional uses for PKI include the following: